SevarJ/Currency-Converter/README.md

   currency pair, keystrokes recompute locally.
 - Every dependency is injected via protocols (`URLSession` → service → repository → view model), which makes each layer testable in isolation.
+- The whole dependency graph is built once in a single composition root (`AppDependencies`) and distributed through the SwiftUI environment;
+  screens construct their view models via constructor injection.

 ## API